 The first tip is to make sure your drag is set correctly.
 It’s a real simple thing, but I know I personally have forgotten to do this more than a few times.
 You know, you’ll take a rod out of storage to use for the first time.
 Start fishing and when you go to set the hook, you have got the drag way to loose and miss the fish.

 It’s a real simple thing that can be easily overlooked.

 Now my third tip is to be efficient when you are packing your gear.
-You know, I see a lot of anglers who tend to bring all their gear out, when in reality they may only need a handful of jigs for panfish.
+I see a lot of anglers who tend to bring all their gear out onto first ice when in reality they may only need a handful of jigs for panfish.